SEC Football Power Rankings: Week 4

 All the early-season, feel-good vibes built up by the beginning of the Joe Moorhead era in Starkville came crashing down in one thorough manhandling at the hands of Kentucky.

-MSU traveled to Lexington, Kentucky, expecting to beat coach Mark Stoops' team.
+MSU traveled to Lexington, expecting to beat coach Mark Stoops' team.
 Somebody forgot to tell the Wildcats, who not only upset the Bulldogs but also dominated them in every facet of the game.

 UK's defense smothered dual-threat quarterback Nick Fitzgerald, and the Wildcats rode the sturdy legs of running back Benny Snell Jr. to a 28-7 win.
 It left plenty of questions for the Bulldogs, who were flagged 16 times for 139 yards.